Request to Join

 Her Doctor of Medicine is from the innovative five-year medical school program to train physician-investigators at the Cleveland Clinic Lerner College of Medicine with a Master of Science in Clinical Research from the Case Western Reserve University School of Medicine.
 Her Master of Public Health degree is from the Harvard T.H.
 Chan School of Public Health with a concentration in environmental health.

 Amanda Osta, MD is an Associate Professor of Clinical Pediatrics and Internal Medicine at University of Illinois College of Medicine.
 Dr. Osta completed medical school at Loyola Stritch School of medicine, and a combined residency in Internal Medicine and Pediatrics at the University of Michigan, where on completion of her training served as an Internal Medicine Chief Resident.
 At University of Illinois, she served as the pediatric residency program director from 2010-2020.
 In March, 2020, she was named Assistant Dean of Advising and Career Planning.
 Her research interests are screening for unmet social needs, supporting resilience for trainees and patients, and curriculum design.
-She strongly believes that environmental justice is linked to better health outcomes.
 Dr. Osta has authored or co-authored over 115 manuscripts, abstracts, and national workshops on unmet social needs, and supporting resilience.
 She has won numerous teaching awards, including the prestigious Academic Pediatric Association Teaching faculty award in 2020.
-Most recently, she was a co-author on a manuscript in Academic Medicine on “Climate Change and the Practice of Medicine: Essentials for Resident Education” and an invited speaker at the Association of Pediatric Program Directors on Implementing a Climate Curriculum into Pediatric Resident Education and the Climate Crisis: Addressing Impacts on Clinical Practice in the Great Lakes Region.
+She loves her role in which she gets to support students in their transition from medical student to resident.

 Ilyssa O. Gordon is an Associate Professor of Pathology in gastrointestinal pathology at the Cleveland Clinic.
 She earned her MD and PhD at The University of Texas Health Science Center and M.D.
 Anderson Cancer Center in Houston Texas, completed pathology residency and fellowships at The University of Chicago, and began her career at the Cleveland Clinic in 2012.
 Dr. Gordon has been involved at the intersection of health care and sustainability since medical school and has spoken at several national conferences.
 Dr. Gordon serves on the Health Care Without Harm Physician Advisory Committee and is a founding member and co-chair of the International Institute for Sustainable Laboratories Landfill Diversion Working Group, engaged in projects enhancing communication between laboratory scientists, institutions, and suppliers, and applying upstream thinking to product and equipment purchasing.
 She is one of the Cleveland Clinic Liaisons to the Healthcare Plastics Recycling Council.
 In January 2019, Dr. Gordon became the first Medical Director of Cleveland Clinic Sustainability, an Enterprise-wide team founded by our CEO over a decade ago.
 She is on the editorial board of The Journal of Climate Change and Health.
 In addition to her focus on waste and laboratories, her Climate Change and Health areas of interest include physician engagement, education, community health, and research.